 Meet Allison Linker, who’s been with Interstate from the very start of its development.
 She plays several ensemble roles, including Madison, the popular girl in school that Henry has a crush on.
 She shared why Interstate is meaningful to her.

 WHY DID YOU SAY YES TO INTERSTATE?

-WHAT DO YOU LOVE ABOUT YOUR CHARACTER HENRY?
+WHAT DO YOU LOVE ABOUT YOUR CHARACTER IN INTERSTATE?

 I love playing Madison, the girl that Henry has a crush on at school.
 Madison does not condone bullying, resists peer pressure, and goes out of her way to support Henry even though they don’t know each other well.
 As Madison I also have one of the few opportunities in the script to interact directly with Sushma Saha, the actor who plays Henry and I am loving every minute of it!